Banner

 Body

-The Minnesota Homeless Study is a point-in-time study aimed at better understanding the prevalence of homelessness and the circumstances of those experiencing homelessness statewide.
+The Minnesota Homeless Study is a triennial study aimed at better understanding the prevalence of homelessness in Minnesota and the circumstances of those experiencing homelessness statewide.

 Widgets

-The next Minnesota Homeless Study will take place on October 26, 2023
+The most recent Minnesota Homeless Study took place on October 26, 2023

 Wilder Research, with the support of public and private funders, housing service providers, and volunteer interviewers, has conducted the study since 1991.
 Since 2006, we've partnered with six Minnesota tribal nations to conduct the Reservation Homeless Study, which looks specifically at homelessness on American Indian reservations.